nategrift/Favourite_Movie_App/README.md

-# Shopify_Internship_Challenge
+# Movie Favourite App

-Shopify Internship Challenge
+Orignally Created for a Shopify Internship Challenge

 ## Goal

-We need a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
+We needed to create a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.
-*From Shopify*
+*Requirements from Shopify*

 ## API